I want to share an exciting culinary adventure – deep frying on a pellet grill.

 However, if you take the necessary precautions, use proper equipment, and exercise caution throughout the process, deep frying on a pellet grill can be a rewarding and delicious experience.

-So, my friends, if you’ve been itching to try your hand at deep frying on your trusty pellet grill.
-I’ve done it but prefer more traditional pellet grill smoking.
+So, my friends, if you’ve been itching to try deep frying on your trusty pellet grill, do so.
+I’ve done it, but I prefer more traditional pellet grill smoking.

 Honestly, you’re better off instead of deep frying just doing the whole cook hot smoked using traditional pellet grill smoking as per below, Turkey, in my opinion, deep frying is just fat flavor (yes it’s crispier).
 Healthier and more complex in flavor.